 You probably make it a fundamental part of clients’ financial plans: Ensuring the wellbeing of the spouse that may be left behind when your client dies.
 While solutions such as life insurance are a key part of this conversation, you may not be approaching the topic from the perspective of income planning.

 For the sake of your clients, and your relationships, you should be.
 Consider the impact of your client’s death on a spouse.
 When a client passes, the surviving spouse may be faced with a round of income hits.
 The survivor is likely to see a reduction in Social Security benefits.
 Pension benefits may be reduced or eliminated as well as whatever income may have been coming from your client’s retirement-era employment.
 With the proper planning, you can help ensure a potentially sudden financial loss doesn’t leave the widow or widower needing to cut expenses in a hurry.

-And consider this: While a 2016 Cerulli report found that 92% of advisors work to build relationships with both halves of the client couple, working directly with their clients’ spouses, they also cited clients passing away (50%) and beneficiaries opting to leave after an inheritance (41%) as top reasons for losing their high-net-worth clients.1 So clearly these advisors can do more to help provide a positive income planning experience for spouses and demonstrate the value of their guidance.
+And consider this: While a 2017 Cerulli report found that 93% of advisors work to build relationships with both halves of the client couple, working directly with their clients’ spouses, only 36% said the inheriting spouse of their high-net-worth client was actively involved in the financial planning process.1 So clearly these advisors can do more to help provide a positive income planning experience for spouses and demonstrate the value of their guidance.

 Where are the opportunities for improvement?

 Open a dialogue about risk